bewuethr/advent-of-code/README.md

 ## 2019

 I thought "probably Go", but ended up with Perl again for day 1.
+Then gave up, then came back and did everything in Go.